indico/indico-user-docs/docs/conferences/sessions.md

 ![](../assets/conferences/sessions/add_session_type.png)

 If you toggle _Poster_, any session with this session type will become a poster session.
 When creating a timetable for a poster session, all contributions in a session block are automatically scheduled in parallel with the same start time and duration.
+See the [timetable page](./timetable.md) to learn more about session blocks and poster sessions.

 ### Creating a session